 Getting Started With SKL

-As mentioned in the Introduction, SKL (Standard Knowledge Language) can be used with Standard SDK to make it easier to interact with multiple similar APIs.
+As mentioned in the , SKL () can be used with Standard SDK to make it easier to interact with multiple similar APIs.
 Instead of writing custom code for the non-standard data formats of each API you want to integrate with, SKL enables you to use abstractions to build over a common model.

-If you haven't already, review the Conceptual Example of why and how a developer uses SKL.
+If you haven't already, review the of why and how a developer uses SKL.

 To get started with Standard SDK and SKL in Node.js, install the module with npm or yarn: